renpy/renpy/sphinx/source/quickstart.rst

 Guide.

-Beyond that, we recommend checking out the Ren'Py section of the `Lemma Soft Forums <https://lemmasoft.renai.us/forums>`_, which has a section for asking questions, and a cookbook section with code and examples ment for reuse.
+Beyond that, we recommend checking out the Ren'Py section of the `Lemma Soft Forums <https://lemmasoft.renai.us/forums>`_, which has a section for asking questions, and a cookbook section with libraries and examples meant for reuse.
 The Lemma Soft Forums are the central hub of the Ren'Py community, where we welcome new creators and the questions they bring.

 Thank you for choosing the Ren'Py visual novel engine.
 We look forward to seeing